Pennsylvania Railroad class K4

-The Pennsylvania Railroad (PRR) K4 4-6-2 "Pacific" (425 built 1914–1928, PRR Altoona, Baldwin) was its premier passenger-hauling steam locomotive from 1914 through the end of steam on the PRR in 1957.
+The Pennsylvania Railroad K4 was a class of 425 4-6-2 steam locomotives built between 1914 and 1928 for the Pennsylvania Railroad (PRR), where they served as the primary mainline passenger steam locomotives on the entire PRR system until late 1957.

-Attempts were made to replace the K4s, including the K5 and the T1 duplex locomotive, but neither was very successful.
+Attempts were made to replace the K4s, including the 4-6-2 K5 (which had more power but the same number of drivers) and the 4-4-4-4 T1 duplex locomotive (which had both more power and more drivers).
+However, the low factor-of-adhesion of K5s meant that they were limited in their pulling power, while the T1s suffered from greater maintenance costs, wheel slip due to poor springing, and inexperienced crews.
+The T1s were also introduced late into the lifetime of steam locomotives.
+As such, the tried and tested K4s held their role as the PRR's primary express passenger locomotives for 30–40 years.
 The K4s hauled the vast majority of express passenger trains until they were replaced by diesel locomotives.

-The K4s were not powerful enough for the heavier trains they often pulled from the mid-1930s onward, so they were often double- or even triple-headed, sometimes with atlantic class locomotives.
-This was effective, but expensive, and several crews were needed.
-The PRR did have the extra locomotives, many having been displaced by electrification east of Harrisburg.
+The K4s were not powerful enough for the heavier trains they often pulled from the mid-1930s onward, so they were often double-headed or even triple-headed, sometimes with early Atlantics and E6s.
+This was effective but expensive, and several crews were needed.
+The PRR did have the locomotives needed for this, many having been displaced by electrification east of Harrisburg.

-The two preserved K4s Nos.
-1361 and 3750 were designated as Pennsylvania's official state steam locomotives on December 18, 1987, when Pennsylvania Governor Robert P. Casey signed into law House Bill No. 1211.
+The two preserved K4s, Nos.
+1361 and 3750, were designated as Pennsylvania's official state steam locomotives on December 18, 1987, when Pennsylvania Governor Robert P. Casey signed into law House Bill No. 1211.